monyarm/NovelVM/doc/docportal/other_platforms/nintendo_ds.rst

 Nintendo DS
 =============================

-This page contains all the information you need to get ScummVM up and running on a Nintendo DS.
+This page contains all the information you need to get NovelVM up and running on a Nintendo DS.

 What you'll need
 ===================

 - A homebrew-enabled Nintendo DSi or an unofficial card reader.
 How to enable homebrew is outside the scope of this documentation.

-Installing ScummVM
+Installing NovelVM
 ======================================

-Download the Nintendo DS package from the `ScummVM Downloads page <https://www.scummvm.org/downloads/>`_.
-Extract the archive and copy the extracted ``scummvm.nds`` file onto the SD card.
+Download the Nintendo DS package from the `NovelVM Downloads page <https://www.novelvm.org/downloads/>`_.
+Extract the archive and copy the extracted ``novelvm.nds`` file onto the SD card.
 The exact location is not important.

 Transferring game files
 ========================

 Transfer game folders onto the SD card.
 The exact location is not important.

-See :doc:`../use_scummvm/game_files` for more information about game file requirements.
+See :doc:`../use_novelvm/game_files` for more information about game file requirements.

 Controls
 =============

 Controls can also be manually configured in the :doc:`Keymaps tab <../settings/keymaps>`.
-See the :doc:`../use_scummvm/keyboard_shortcuts` page for common keyboard shortcuts.
+See the :doc:`../use_novelvm/keyboard_shortcuts` page for common keyboard shortcuts.

 Paths
 =======

-Saved games and the configuration file are found in the ScummVM installation directory.
+Saved games and the configuration file are found in the NovelVM installation directory.

 Settings
 ==========